 The Uffizi is one of the most important museums for Italian art, especially the art of the Renaissance.
 It's one of Florence's most visited attractions and visitors without ticket reservations can spend a long time in line.
 Buy Uffizi Gallery tickets from Viator.

 Also in Florence, the Accademia Gallery (that houses the statue of David) should be booked in advance, especially in summer.
 Accademia Tickets can also be purchased through Viator.
 Another Florence site that sees long lines is the Medici Chapel.

 03 of 12

 Rome's ancient Colosseum is one of the most visited sites in Rome and ticket lines can be very long.
-There are several ways to avoid the ticket line; see our tips for buying Rome Colosseum Tickets or buy a half-day ancient Rome walking tour that includes a visit to the Colosseum from Viator.
-If you're looking to upgrade your tour, so you can see the lower and upper sections of the Colosseum, you can book that as well on Viator.
+There are several ways to avoid the ticket line; see our tips for buying Rome Colosseum Tickets or book a half-day ancient Rome walking tour that includes a visit to the Colosseum.
+If you're looking to upgrade your tour, so you can see the lower and upper sections of the Colosseum, you can book that as well.

 04 of 12

 The Vatican Museums, in Vatican City outside Rome, are a top attraction for visitors to Rome and Vatican City and entrance lines can be very long.
 The vast complex is the largest museum complex in the world and includes the famous Sistine Chapel.
 By buying tickets in advance or booking a tour you can skip the ticket line and get in quickly.
 Here's how to book tickets and tours for the Vatican Museums or buy advance tickets for the Vatican Museums and Sistine Chapel.Continue to 5 of 12 below.

 06 of 12